Efficient Decoding of Twisted GRS Codes and Roth-Lempel Codes: Introduction

 Under the same condition, we also obtain a corresponding unique decoding algorithm that achieves optimal unique-decoding radius.

 Finally, we extend the AMD-assisted list decoding framework developed for TGRS codes to Roth--Lempel codes.
-As a result, we obtain an efficient decoder for fixed-rate Roth--Lempel codes with decoding radius up to $n - \sqrt{(n-1)k(1+1/s)}$ for some fixed constant $s$ in time
+As a result, we obtain an efficient decoder for fixed-rate Roth--Lempel codes with decoding radius less than $(n-1) - \lfloor\sqrt{(n-1)(k-1)(1+1/s)}\rfloor$ for some fixed constant $s$ in time

+We summarize key parameters of our Roth--Lempel list and unique decoding algorithms in Table~\ref{tab:rl_parameters}.

+In the AMD-assisted Roth--Lempel setting, the parameters are exactly those in Table~\ref{tab:rl_parameters} after replacing $k$ with $k+2b$, where $2b$ is the number of redundancy symbols introduced by the AMD preencoding.

 \end{enumerate}

 \textbf{Organization.} In Section~\ref{sec:preliminaries}, we introduce TGRS codes and Roth--Lempel codes, recall the Guruswami--Sudan algorithm and AMD codes, and collect some auxiliary results.
 In Section~\ref{sec:decoding_tgrs_codes}, we present and analyze the list and unique decoders for TGRS codes.
 In Section~\ref{sec:decoding_tgrs_amd}, we explain how to employ AMD codes to recover the unique transmitted message with high probability.
 In Section~\ref{sec:decoding_rl_codes}, we describe list, unique, and AMD-assisted decoders for Roth--Lempel codes.
 Finally, Section~\ref{sec:conclusion} concludes the paper.